thunkable/docs-thunkable-com/x/components/data-storage/media-db.md

 Media Database powered by Cloudinary stores your favorite images, audio files and videos into the cloud and returns a url for where it can be retrieved later

+`IMPORTANT No set up is required but creating your free Cloudinary account is highly recommended`

 * [Set up](#set-up)
 * [Upload media](#upload-media)